 Water resource recovery processes at Clarkson and G.E.
 Booth

 Clarkson and G.E.
 Booth are in Mississauga.
-Both facilities are located on – and discharge treated wastewater back into – Lake Ontario.
+Both facilities are located on – and discharge treated water back into – Lake Ontario.

 Clarkson